KendallHarter/Pekmun/ver0/readme.md

 Holding A upon startup will cause the tile data to not be loaded.

+Switching names doesn't clear the full name.

-I'm not going to fix this.
+I'm not going to fix any of these.